Have you ever heard of the blood type diet? This diet was the subject of the best-selling book “Eat Right 4 Your Type” by Dr. Peter J D’Adamo.

 Most experts do not recommend this diet.
 That doesn’t mean that there is nothing we can learn from the blood type diet.
 One major takeaway is that there is no one-size-fits-all way to eat.

 This isn’t a new way of thinking.
-This individualized way of thinking about health is basic to Traditional Chinese Medicine (TCM).
+This individualized way of thinking about health is basic to TCM.
 In TCM, practitioners evaluate their patients in a holistic manner and treat the body as a whole.
 While TCM and the blood type diet aren’t the same, their approach to eating is very similar.
-Physician Lim recommends a specifically-tailored diet to each of her patients.
-And she uses a patient’s current body
+Physician Lim recommends a specifically-tailored diet for each of her patients.
+She uses a patient’s current body

 If you’re still curious about the blood type diet, here are some pros and cons to help you decide if it’s right for you.